Digital Literacy

 The Implosion of Meaning

-Baudrillard's prediction of an 'implosion of meaning' in the information age corresponds to today's data flood 5 10.
-Social media produces a 'tyranny of real-time' (Paul Virilio), replacing reflective thinking with constant stimulation 16.
-The omnipresence of AI-generated content accelerates this process by overlaying human communication with algorithmic chains of signs 15 11.
+Baudrillard's prediction of an 'implosion of meaning' in the information age is applicable to today's data deluge 5 10.
+Social media produce a 'tyranny of real-time' (Paul Virilio), replacing reflective thinking with constant stimulation 16.
+The omnipresence of AI-generated content accelerates this process by overwhelming human communication with algorithmic chains of signs 15 11.

 States and corporations use hyperreal narratives to manipulate public opinion.
-China's Social Credit System and microtargeting in election campaigns show how behavioral control takes place through the simulation of social realities 5 15.
-Baudrillard's 'precession of simulacra' explains why conspiracy theories and fake news are often more effective than empirical facts 10 11.
+China's Social Credit System and microtargeting in election campaigns show how behavior control is exercised through the simulation of social realities 5 15.
+Baudrillard's 'precession of the simulacra' explains why conspiracy theories and fake news are often more impactful than empirical facts 10 11.

 Critique and Relevance: Limits of Baudrillard's Diagnosis